 Phimosis is normal in children and typically resolves by age 5.
-Treatment is not required in the absence of complications such as balanitis, UTIs, urinary outlet obstruction, unresponsive dermatologic disease, or suspicion of carcinoma.
+Treatment is not required in the absence of complications such as balanitis, urinary tract infections (UTIs), urinary outlet obstruction, unresponsive dermatologic disease, or suspicion of carcinoma.

-Betamethasone cream 0.05% bid to tid applied to the tip of the foreskin and the area touching the glans for 3 mo is often effective.
-Stretching the foreskin gently with 2 fingers or over an erect penis for 2 to 3 wk with care not to cause paraphimosis is also successful.
+Betamethasone cream 0.05% two to three times a day applied to the tip of the foreskin and the area touching the glans for 3 months is often effective.
+Stretching the foreskin gently with 2 fingers or over an erect penis for 2 to 3 weeks with care not to cause paraphimosis is also successful.
 If conservative measures are ineffective, circumcision is the preferred surgical option.

 In adults, phimosis may result from balanoposthitis or prolonged irritation.
 Risk of UTI, penile cancer, HIV, and sexually transmitted diseases is increased.
 The usual treatment is circumcision.